 - Verifying your identity and processing your application for membership of the Fund or for another product or service;

 - Understanding your requirements and providing you with membership of the Fund or the product or service;

 - Helping manage your membership of the Fund, the product or service (including processing beneficiary nominations, claims and paying benefits to beneficiaries);

-- Providing services complementary to your membership of the Fund or account such as seminars, newsletters, educational materials regarding our products and services;
+- Providing services complementary to your membership of the Fund or account, such as seminars, newsletters and educational materials regarding our products and services;

 - Conducting market research and analysis;

 - Developing and improving our products and services, and informing you about additional products and services that may be of interest to you;

 - Managing and responding to complaints, investigations and disputes, and reporting to a dispute resolution or regulatory body;